gannonprudhomme/Desktop-Control-Tablet/README.md

 - Modular changes/customization

 ## Set up and usage
-- First, install npm and clone the repo
+1) Install npm and nircmd on your PC

-1) After cd'ing into the repo, run npm install to install all of the relevant packages
+2) After cd'ing into the repo, run npm install to install all of the relevant packages
-2) Set the IP of your main computer in the files
+3) Set the IP of your main computer in the files
-3) Connect to http://IP/ on the Pi
+4) Connect to http://IP/ on the Pi
-4)
+5)

 ## How it works